 Moderately priced eyepieces with a focal length shorter than about 8 mm can be very difficult to use because most have very short eye relief.
 This means that your eye has to be right up against the lens to see the full view and that you can't be wearing eyeglasses.
 If your telescope focal length is short and you need more magnification than 8mm will give, a Barlow lens is a good choice.
 These are used between the eyepiece and the telescope to increase magnification.
 The ones sometimes included with starter telescopes are usually throw away items.
 Expect a good Barlow lens to cost as much as an eyepiece.
 Ultra wide field of view eyepieces with more than the 50 degree apparant field of view of a Plössl are usually very expensive.
 There are now some 68 degree wide field eyepieces from Svbony which have good eye relief even at short focal length, in the $20 to $30 range.
 Look for ones with coated optical glass and not plastic lenses.
 Off axis performance isn't great, but they are much better than the eyepieces included with most inexpensive telescopes.

 If you will be using your telescope away from your own home, a protective case or bag is worthwhile.
 You can make your own.

 At a moderate price point of less than $400 I do not recommend any electronic features in a starter telescope.
-The inclusion of these items means that the quality of your optical tube and mount will be lower and it is unlikely that the electronic features will work very well or last very long.
+Including these items leaves less for quality optics.
+It is unlikely that the electronic features and mostly plastic drive trains will work well or last very long.

 Learning to find your way around the sky yourself is an important skill for a beginner to learn.
 It's easy to find pretty astro images with little effort on the internet.
 Automated Go-To or Push-To features that work well can be very helpful in finding dim objects in light polluted urban skies.
 You may want a good electronic mount eventually, but in a starter telescope you will appreciate the better views and a solid mount that you can get without expensive electronic features.